Skip to main content

 Key Recommendations to Get Started

-Speakers shared recommendations for public sector entities to start or further advance their reporting journey:
+Speakers shared recommendations on how public sector entities can start or further advance their sustainability reporting journey:

-• Think medium-term perspective and align policy and prioritization;
+• Think short, medium and long-term to align policy and prioritization;

 • Understand what data, processes and controls are currently in place to support climate disclosures and reporting to understand gaps;